 Don’t be a divorce pusher.
 What do we mean by that?
-No matter what your friend or relative or anyone else is going through in their marriage, don’t add to the mess by putting your stamp of approval onto the situation and recommend divorce.
-That is not for you to encourage.
-That is a decision that is between them and God.
+No matter what your friend or relative or anyone else to divorce.
+That is not your place.
+Divorce is a decision that is between them and God.
 By encouraging them to divorce, you are stepping into a part of their marriage where you have no biblical stand.
 Plus, your influence could impede their being open to reconciling.
 And what right do you have to “separate” them even further?

-Yes, be an encourager to love on your friend or relative.
+Yes, be an encourager where you show loving support to your friend or relative.
 That is biblical.
 And listen and pray with and for them.
 Again, that is biblical.
 Plus, it’s good to encourage him or her to pray, and seek God’s wisdom.
-Also encourage him or her to make wise decisions to find healthier ways to resolve conflict.
+Also encourage him or her to make wise decisions to find healthy ways to resolve conflict.
 They may need to find a “marriage-friendly” counselor to help them.
 (We have articles in the Marriage Counseling and Mentoring topic that can give guidance.)
 Try to help them get to a better place in their marriage.
 But again, it is not your place to encourage them to divorce.
 Let God show them HIS way; and know that it’s usually not your way.

 Resist the Temptation to be a Divorce Pusher

 An example of this is found in the “Fireproof” movie clip titled, “He Said, She Said”:

 I’m not saying that this person should stay in abusive situations.
 And we’re not saying he/she should be a doormat to cruelty.
 As a good friend you may need to encourage your friend to find ways to stay safe.
 But it is not up to you to push him or her to divorce.
 Protect himself or herself, yes … lay down healthy boundaries, yes.
 Even encouraging him or her not to allow unfaithfulness to be lived out in the home, yes, but divorce?
 That’s something that this person needs to talk to God about that—not you.
 Lead them in that direction instead.